vsm/vsm-dictionary-cacher/README.md

 // This will query the Dictionary as normal, bypassing the cache. dict.getMatchesForString('abc', {filter: {dictID: ['Foo']}}, (err, res) => {

-  // This will get the result from the cache (instead of re-running the query). dict.getMatchesForString('abc', {filter: {dictID: ['Foo']}}, (err, res) => {
+  // This will get the result from the cache, instead of re-running the query. dict.getMatchesForString('abc', {filter: {dictID: ['Foo']}}, (err, res) => {

   });